-For patients who are not able to empty their bladder whether at all, only partially or have had surgery that has made it necessary, intermittent self-catheterisation can have many benefits.
-You will learn about these in this course, including what it is, when it should or shouldn’t be used, and how to confidently support patients who are using it.
+For patients who are unable to empty their bladder, intermittent self-catheterisation can have many benefits.
+Learn what ISC is, when it should or shouldn’t be used, and how to confidently support patients who are using it with this CPD-accredited course.

 Fundamentals of Intermittent Self-Catheterisation